UbiquityRobotics/learn/programming_your_robot/verification.md

 No matter how many movement commands were issued when ESTOP is active, it is only on the release of ESTOP  after a half second or so that that velocity will be re-enabled as the wheels nicely ramp to speed again.

-### 3.4  Max Speed Limit Test:
+### 3.4  Speed Tests:

-Here we look to verify the max speed limit value will cause the robot to not exceed the default 1 meter per second setting.
-We will again use teleop_twist_keyboard so just keep it active OR start it like this if not running yet
+The speed tests verify proper operation of speed regulation and limits.
+We will use teleop_twist_keyboard.
+If you already have it running, fine keep it active OR start it like this if not running yet

 ``rosrun teleop_twist_keyboard teleop_twist_keyboard.py``

-Place the robot on 'blocks' for the front wheel so the drive wheels do not touch the floor.
+These tests are best done with the robot on 'blocks' for the front wheel so the drive wheels do not touch the floor.
 Normally we put a block of wood or a small stack of books under the front of the robot and it raises it up so the wheels do not touch the floor.
 Put a piece of tape on the outside of a wheel so while testing we can count revolutions to get the actual speed.

+#### 3.4.1  Medium Speed Test:

+Here we look to verify a medium speed is correctly regulated for both forward and backward driving.

+In the teleop window press the **k** key once to be in "stop" mode then press the **z** key several times until the "speed" value shows a value close to 0.32 meters per second.
+If you go too far the **,** (comma) key backs the speed value down.

+In the teleop window press the **i** key repeatedly at a fast rate (5 times a second) and the wheels spin in a forward direction.

+Verify the speed is about 0.32 meter per second by watching that the wheels both turn one full revolution forward in near 2 seconds.

+Next we will verify reverse works as well.
+In the teleop window press the **,**  (comma) key repeatedly at a fast rate (5 times a second) and the wheels spin in reverse.

+Verify the speed is about 0.32 meter per second by watching that the wheels both turn one full revolution reverse in near 2 seconds.

+### 3.4.2  Maximum Speed Limit Test:

+Here we look to verify the max speed limit value will cause the robot to not exceed the default 1 meter per second setting.
+We will again use teleop_twist_keyboard

 YOU MUST HAVE THE ROBOT DRIVE WHEELS ELEVATED TO NOT TOUCH THE GROUND FOR THIS TEST IN GENERAL OR IT WILL TRY TO MOVE PERHAPS A VERY LONG WAY!